 India launches BHIM-UPI in Bhutan

-This fulfils the commitment made during Prime Minister Narendra Modi’s visit to Bhutan in 2019
+The launch fulfils the commitment made during Prime Minister Narendra Modi’s State visit to Bhutan in 2019

 Finance Minister Nirmala Sitharaman along with her Bhutanese counterpart Lyonpo Namgay Tshering on Tuesday jointly launched the BHIM Unified Payments Interface (UPI) in Bhutan.